5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 `UEFI/Drivers` and <br> `EFI/OC/Drivers`| <ul> <li> Add `ResetNvramEntry.efi` to `EFI/OC/Drivers` <li> And to your config:<br> ![resetnvram](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/8d955605-fb27-401f-abdd-2c616b233418) | Adds a boot menu entry to perform an NVRAM reset but without resetting the order of the boot drives.
 Requires a BIOS with UEFI support.

 ## Testing the changes
 Once you've added the required kexts and made the necessary changes to your config.plist, save, reboot and perform an NVRAM Reset.
-If your system still boots fine afte rthat, you can now prepare the system for installing macOS 13.
+If your system still boots fine after that, you can now prepare the system for installing macOS 13.

 ### Adjusting the SMBIOS
 If your system reboots successfully, we need to edit the config one more time and adjust the SMBIOS depending on the macOS Version *currently* installed.